kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 ### Upgrade / Downgrade Strategy

-- **Upgrade.** Enabling the gate on the kubelet and kube-controller-manager activates the writer and reader.
-No migration of existing objects; a node that is not shutting down carries no condition.
+- **Upgrade order (required).** Enable the kubelet gate on all nodes first and the kube-controller-manager gate last.
+The reader is writer-agnostic, so enabling it first would act on any pre-existing conditions; kubelet-first guarantees that the only conditions the reader sees on enablement are ones a kubelet wrote during an actual shutdown.
+No migration of existing objects; a node that is not shutting down carries no kubelet-written condition.
+- **Preflight (required).** Before enabling the reader, list nodes already carrying the conditions:
+  `kubectl get nodes -o jsonpath='{range .items[*]}{.metadata.name}{" "}{.status.conditions[?(@.type=="GracefulNodeShutdownInProgress")].status}{"/"}{.status.conditions[?(@.type=="DrainInProgress")].status}{"\n"}{end}' | grep "True/True"`.
+  A listed node that is `Ready` and not shutting down carries stale state;
+  clear it before enabling the reader.
+A listed node an administrator marked deliberately will be suppressed once the reader is on, which is the intended behavior.
-- **Downgrade / disable.** Disabling the gate stops the kubelet writing and the DaemonSet controller reading.
-Conditions left `True` on a node mid-shutdown at the moment of disablement are cleared by the kubelet's next startup or by the Node Lifecycle Controller; until then they are inert (no reader honors them with the gate off).
+- **Downgrade / disable order (required).** Disable the kube-controller-manager gate first, then the kubelet gate or version.
+Reader-first guarantees that a condition a downgraded kubelet can no longer clear has no effect.
+Conditions left `True` on a node mid-shutdown at the moment of disablement are cleared by the kubelet's next startup (if it still has the gate) or set `Unknown` by the Node Lifecycle Controller; until then they are inert.
 Manual removal by an administrator is always possible.

 ### Version Skew Strategy